skyformat99/High-performance-pub-sub/README.md

     // the sharedMessage holds the complete batch that will be sent in verbatim
     // to sockets that didn't send anything for this batch (they are listeners-only) std::string sharedMessage;

+    // you should probably use a doubly linked list of sockets, or any other container instead
+    // for this example a simple vector or sorted sockets are used, your implementation can vary std::vector<uWS::WebSocket<uWS::SERVER>> sockets;

     // each iteration that resuls in a new pub should extend the time window of the batching bool gotPubsThisIteration = false;